MauriceBrg/aws-blog.de-projects/sls-athena/readme.md

 ## How to use

-1. Make sure you have the Serverless Framework installed and properly configured
+1. Make sure you have the Serverless Framework installed and properly configured (`npm install -g serverless`)
-1. Make sure your AWS credentials are set up correctly
+1. Make sure your AWS credentials are set up correctly ( [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html))
+1. Clone the repository (`git clone git@github.com:MauriceBrg/aws-blog.de-projects.git blog-projects`)
+1. Navigate to the directory (`cd blog-projects/sls-athena`)
+1. Run `npm install` to install additional requirements ( the serverless plugins)
-1. Make sure to have used Athena at least once in your region (otherwise the S3-Bucket won't be created)
+1. Make sure to have used Athena at least once in your region (otherwise the S3-Bucket won't be created) Alternatively create a bucket with the name `aws-athena-query-results-{YOUR_ACCOUNT_ID}-{YOUR_REGION}`
-1. Run `serverless deploy`
+1. Run `serverless deploy` (you may want to overwrite the region with the `--region` argument)
 1. Log in to your AWS Console and play
 1. When you're finished run `serverless remove` to remove the resources